EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 ### Breaking changes

+#### From version 24.6 and earlier

+##### Histograms endpoint has been removed

+The `/histogram/{name}` endpoint has been removed.

+Any tooling that relies on the histogram endpoint will receive a 404 after when requesting this endpoint after upgrading.

+##### Support for v1 PTables has been removed

+Support for extremely old PTables (v1) has been removed.

+This will only affect databases that were created on EventStoreDB versions 3.9.0 and before, and which have not upgraded their PTables since EventStoreDB version 3.9.0.

+PTables are automatically upgraded when they are merged, or when the PTables are rebuilt.
+So if your EventStoreDB has been running for some time on a version greater than 3.9.0, then you are unlikely to be affected by this change.

+If 32bit PTables are present we detect them on startup and exit.
+If this happens, you can use a version between v3.9.0 and v24.10.0 to upgrade the PTables, or rebuild the index.

 #### From version 23.10 and earlier

 ##### External TCP API removed

-The external TCP API has been removed in 24.2.0.
+The external TCP API was removed in 24.2.0.
 This affects external clients using the TCP API and configurations related to it.

 ::: tip
-EventStoreDB 24.6 includes [a plugin](../configuration/networking.md#external-tcp) that enables the TCP client protocol.
-This plugin is only available in the commercial version of EventStoreDB.
+EventStoreDB 24.10 includes [a plugin](../configuration/networking.md#external-tcp) that enables the TCP client protocol.
+This plugin can only be used with a [license](../quick-start/installation.md#license-keys)
 :::

 A number of configuration options have been removed as part of this.
 EventStoreDB will not start by default if any of the following options are present in the database configuration: